OCamlPro/alt-ergo/USAGE.md

 ## Library

 Since version 2.2.0, Alt-Ergo's library is also compiled and installed.
-A small example using the API is given [here](examples/lib_usage.ml).
-You can also find some documentation [here](https://ocamlpro.github.io/alt-ergo/dev/alt-ergo-lib/index.html)
+You can find this [small example] using the API.
+You can also find some [documentation]

 ## Run